dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 For network participants to be able to vote on proposals, they need to lock up a stake of ICP utility tokens for a given period of time to create a representative called a **neuron**.

-Because neurons represent a stake of ICP utility tokens, they also represent an identity with a **ledger canister account** and a principal that controls the ledger account.
+Because neurons represent a stake of ICP utility tokens, they also represent an identity with a **ICP ledger account** and a principal that controls the  account.

 Neurons provide the stability required for responsible governance of the Internet Computer by ensuring that the ICP utility tokens they represent cannot be exchanged for a specific period of time referred to as the **lock-up** period.